egeexyz/gsd-cli.rb/README.md

 Once you have the dependencies, run the command `bundle` from the repo directory.

-Assuming bundler installed the required gems, you can run the cli directly from the repo directory like so `./bin/gsd --help
+Assuming bundler installed the required gems, you can run the cli directly from the repo directory like so `./bin/gsd install tf2`.